Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Applications

 \subsection{Resonance tracking NRUS}

 The experiment described in the previous section allows to analyse the strain dependence of resonance frequency and damping.
-The results of NRUS performed using the resonance tracking approach are compared with NRUS performed using monochromatic excitations and chirps.
-The conventional NRUS measurement, i.e., using a sequence of monochromatic excitations, is performed in a similar way as in resonance tracking mode, in order to allow a meaningful comparison of the results.
-The set of probing frequencies covers a range of \qty{800}{\hertz} with a step of \qty{5}{\hertz}, each is held for \qty{15}{\milli\second} with the initial \qty{10}{\milli\second} discarded in data acquisition.
+The results of NRUS performed using the resonance tracking approach are compared with two other NRUS methods.
+The conventional NRUS measurement \cite{van_den_abeele_micro-damage_2001}, i.e., using a sequence of monochromatic excitations, is performed with the same measurement timing as resonance tracking.
+The chirp NRUS \cite{maier_noncontact_2018} uses a linear chirp signal of a duration of \qty{1}{\second} tapered with a Tukey window.
+Both methods use the same frequency bandwidth and amplitude sequence.
+The frequency bandwidth is \qty{800}{\hertz} (with a step of \qty{5}{\hertz} for conventional NRUS sweep).
 The frequency sweeps are repeated at amplitudes starting from \qty{0.5}{\volt}, going up to \qty{150}{\volt} in 60 equal steps (loading) and then decreasing through the same values (unloading).
 The experimental data are shown in Fig. \ref{fig:nrus}.
-The chirp NRUS uses a linear chirp signal of a duration of \qty{1}{\second} tapered with a Tukey window.
-The frequency range as well as the amplitude sequence match the values specified above for sine NRUS.

-The measurements were taken successively ensuring constant environmental and same boundary conditions, though not necessarily initiated in a relaxed state and/or in the same conditioning state.
-The measurement durations differ significantly: resonance tracking is complete within \qty{2.5}{\second}, chirp measurement takes approximately \qty{2}{\minute}, and sine NRUS was measured in \qty{5}{\minute}.
+The measurements were taken successively ensuring constant environmental and boundary conditions, though not necessarily initiated in a relaxed state and/or in the same conditioning state.
+The measurement durations differ significantly: resonance tracking is complete within \qty{2.5}{\second}, chirp measurement takes approximately \qty{2}{\minute}, and conventional NRUS was measured in \qty{5}{\minute}.

 The resonance frequency and damping are consistently estimated using the MoDaNE inversions for all of the three approaches.
 In the case of sine NRUS, the signal measured with the highest amplitude is used for the estimation of the signal amplitude and phase, i.e. the datapoint with a frequency closest to the resonance.
 The chirp measurements are processed using a discrete Fourier transform with a resolution of \qty{2}{\hertz} and the amplitude and phase values corresponding to the highest amplitude are used in the MoDaNE inversion.